Meet5555/Keep-Notes-Chrome-Extension/README.md

 -   Follow the instructions mentioned [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest)

 <br>
+## Contact Me
-> Hope you liked it!
+- Hope you liked it!
 If you have any issue with working of extension or want to give feedback then you can contact me at bhimanimeet55555@gmail.com

 -   Thank you for visit!